 The right to appeal shall not be required in connection with the issuance of a Provisional ANS or Provisional Amendment.
-After the standard or revision has been issued, if a directly and materially affected party believes that the Provisional ANS or Provisional Amendment should be withdrawn, then the Withdrawal for cause procedures detailed in the ANSI Essential Requirements: Due process requirements for American National Standards shall apply.
+After the standard or revision has been issued, if a directly and materially interested party who has been or will be adversely affected believes that the Provisional ANS or Provisional Amendment should be withdrawn, then the Withdrawal for cause procedures detailed in the ANSI Essential Requirements: Due process requirements for American National Standards shall apply.